The secret to calm school mornings

 The truth is that those 10 minutes have made a world of difference in our mornings.
 We have buffer time to eat a proper breakfast, look for a missing homework book, and change Maya into pants that actually fit her when it is 10 degrees outside, instead of the size 3T shorts she would really, really love to wear (“But they are so bee-oo-tiful, mommy!”).

-I am less likely to head off to work with the sinking feeling in my stomach that I’ve failed that morning’s motherhood test, taunting myself with the anecdotes I’ve now provided for their therapists in 20 years’ time.
+I am less likely to start my workday with the sinking feeling in my stomach that I’ve failed that morning’s motherhood test, taunting myself with the anecdotes I’ve now provided for their therapists in 20 years’ time.

 It’s got me thinking what we could do with 20 whole minutes: Mickey Mouse-shaped pancakes maybe or a leisurely stroll with the dog through the park.
 The possibilities are endless.
 But I’ll never know, because it turns out I love my snooze button just a little too much to test that theory.